-In preparation for instructional planning and Goal-Setting Conferences with evaluators, teachers will analyze their student data and use the CCT Rubric for Effective Teaching to reflect on their own practices and their impact on student performance.
-Based on that reflection, teachers will develop a performance and practice goal to guide their own professional learning and improvements in practice that will ultimately promote student growth and achievement of student outcome goals.
-Teacher practice goals will not be evaluated, but should result in improvements in teacher knowledge and skills which will be evidenced in observations of teacher performance and practice.
+In preparation for instructional planning and Goal-Setting Conferences with evaluators, teachers will analyze their student data and use the 4 Domains in the CCT Rubric for Effective Teaching 2014 to reflect on their own practices and its impact on student performance.
+Based on that reflection, teachers and evaluators will engage in a dialogue to guide professional learning and improvements in teacher practice that will ultimately promote student growth and achievement of student outcome goals.
+This dialogue should result in improvements in teacher knowledge and skills which may be evidenced in observations of teacher performance and practice, review of practice, as well as other evidence collected by the teacher and/or evaluator using the 4 Domains in the CCT Rubric for Effective Teaching 2014.